UAE (emulator)

 UAE is a computer emulator which emulates the hardware of Commodore International's Amiga range of computers.
 Released under the GNU General Public License, UAE is free software.

 History

 Bernd Schmidt conceived of an emulator that can run Amiga software when he found that such a task was widely believed to be impossible.
 Schmidt had written previous programs for Amiga, and was further motivated by the desire to not lose games, demos, and sound modules to switching operating systems.
 UAE was released in 1995 and was originally called the Unusable Amiga Emulator, due to its inability to boot.
 In its early stages, it was known as Unix Amiga Emulator and later with other names as well.
-Today, what the name of the software product, stands for today, is the Universal Amiga Emulator.
+Today the name stands for Universal Amiga Emulator.

 Features

 UAE is almost a full-featured Amiga emulator.
 It emulates most of its functions: